These 5 Marijuana Laws in Washington State Need to Change Sooner Than Later.

 2. Allow Marijuana Bars, Safe Spaces, or Amsterdam Style Coffeeshops

 This is a no brainer.
 As of now, there aren’t many places where one can legally consume marijuana.
+Most people have to order online and have their marijuana packages delivered from companies such as Bongsmart and enjoy them on their own.
 And because of this, more and more people are just saying fuck it, and lighting up on the streets.
 After all, the fine is petty.
 And if your are so unlucky that you do get a ticket, there’s always a chance it could get thrown out.

 Allow marijuana bars, safe spaces like they have in Vancouver, B.C., or Amsterdam style coffee shops, so adults would be able to have a place to go, enjoy themselves, and have a toke.
 Not only would this give adults in Washington State a place to go, but it would also help the city regulate public consumption of marijuana.